AztecProtocol/engineering-designs/in-progress/world-state/0004-world-state.md

 ### Snapshotting Append Only Trees

-We have seperated the snapshotting of append only trees into its own section as we propose a completely different approach.
+We have separated the snapshotting of append only trees into its own section as we propose a completely different approach.
 We won't snapshot them at all!
 By their very nature, simply storing an index of the size of the tree after every additional block, it is possible to reconstruct the state of the tree at any point in its history.
 We will demonstrate how this works.
 Consider the following append only tree after 3 blocks of leaves have been added.
 The index at the bottom shows that the tree was at size 2 after 1 block, size 3 after 2 blocks and size 5 after 3 blocks.
 We want to query the tree as it was at block 2 so only considering the green leaves, not those coloured yellow.

 ![append only tree](./append-only-tree.png)